Juventus’ fake accounts fermented, Ronaldo will return to Italy as a witness to investigate his old club, and ask for wage arrears by the way – yqqlm-breakinglatest.news-Breaking Latest News

-Juventus’s accounting fraud has expanded, following the club’s penalty of deducting 15 league points in Serie A this season, and a number of former club executives being banned from participating in football affairs ranging from 8 months to 2 and a half years After the time, players are now also implicated.
+Cristiano Ronaldo will return as a witness to investigate his former club and ask for arrears of wages.
+After the player is deducted points, he will also be implicated.
+The period ranges from eight months to two and a half years.

-23 players who have played for Juventus may be involved in a conspiracy to “fake salary cuts” to help the club falsify accounts, and face a 30-day suspension.
+23 players who played for Juventus may be involved in the “false salary reduction” conspiracy to help the club make fake accounts and face a 30-day suspension.

 Ronaldo to be investigated as witness

-The Italian authorities have interrogated the relevant people and obtained the conversation records between Juventus defender De Sciglio and Bayern Munich central defender De Ligt on the mobile phone communication software.
-It was found that former Juventus veteran Chiellini explained to his teammates that ” “Fake salary cut” plan, and asked to keep it confidential and not to disclose the incident to the media.
+Italian authorities have questioned those involved and have obtained recordings of conversations between Juventus defender De Sciglio and Bayern Munich centre-back De Ligt on mobile messaging apps.
+It is understood that former Juventus veteran Chiellini has explained to his teammates that the plan is a “false salary cut” and asked to keep it secret and not to disclose the matter to the media.

+A secret agreement was reached between the club and the players.
+The so-called total salary reduction of 90 million euros is only reflected on the balance sheet, and the actual salary is paid as it is, in three installments.
+The range includes 23 members for 2019-20, including then-coach Sarri, and 17 for 2020-21.

 The crisis may be caused by the introduction of Ronaldo

-According to the Spanish “Aspen” report, the circumstances that lead to Juventus’ current financial problems all started with the decision to introduce Ronaldo.
-Juventus invested 100 million euros for his transfer, and on top of that, his pre-tax annual salary reached 60 million euros, which makes Juventus’ balance sheet very complicated: transfers in the past three years The operation has led to today’s lawsuit, in which Juve are accused of fictitious capital gains and accounting fraud.
+According to Spain’s “Aspen” report, the circumstances that led to Juventus’ current financial problems all started with the decision to introduce Ronaldo.
+Juventus invested 100 million euros in his transfer, plus his pre-tax annual salary reached 60 million euros, which greatly complicated Juventus’ balance sheet: the transfer operation in the past three years has led to Today’s lawsuit, in which Juve is accused of fictitious capital gains and underwater accounting.

+The Portuguese left Italy a year and a half ago, but the case is still in the news and is at the center of an investigation by prosecutors in Turin.

-At present, Juventus has been deducted 15 Serie A points due to financial fraud, and many executives including Nedved have been banned from participating in football activities.
-But once it is confirmed that there are more problems, it may face further penalties and a sky-high fine of 1 to 3 times the amount of its forged salary reduction.
-Among them, the deferred salary of Ronaldo alone is as high as 19.6 million euros.
-Further sanctions include automatic relegation and cancellation of the championship (2019-20 Serie A).
+At present, Juventus has been deducted 15 Serie A points due to financial fraud, and many coaches including Nedved have been suspended.
+But once it is confirmed that there are more problems, he may face further sanctions and a high fine of 1 to 3 times the amount of his false salary reduction.
+Among them, Ronaldo’s deferred salary alone is as high as 19.6 million euros.
+Other sanctions include automatic relegation and cancellation of the championship (2019-20 Serie A).

 Red Star News reporter Hu Minjuan